18 Lasting Effects of Growing Up With an Absent Father

 6. You could overcompensate in your own parenting.

 If you become a parent yourself, you might find yourself overcompensating for your own father’s absence.
-This could mean being overly present, struggling to discipline your children, or putting immense pressure on yourself to be the “perfect” parent.
+That could mean being overly present, struggling to discipline your children, or putting immense pressure on yourself to be the “perfect” parent.
 While the intention is good, it’s important to find a balanced approach to parenting.

 7. You may have difficulty setting boundaries.

 Growing up without a father can sometimes lead to challenges in setting and maintaining healthy boundaries.
 You might find yourself either too rigid with your boundaries or struggling to establish them at all.
-This can impact all types of relationships in your life, from friendships to romantic partnerships.
+It can impact all types of relationships in your life, from friendships to romantic partnerships.

 8. You could struggle with gender identity or roles.

 Without a male role model at home, you might have struggled to understand what it means to be a man (if you’re male) or how to interact with men (if you’re female).
-This can lead to confusion about gender roles or difficulty forming a strong sense of gender identity.
+That can lead to confusion about gender roles or difficulty forming a strong sense of gender identity.
 It’s important to remember that there’s no one “right” way to express gender.

 9. You might experience financial insecurity.